How to write a web design brief

 Who are you?

-- How are you currently seen by your clients and competitors and how do you want to be seen?
+• How are you currently perceived by your customers and competitors—and how would you like to be perceived going forward?

 3